RabbitBio/RabbitSAlign/ext/README.md

-# External (3rd-party) software used in strobealign
+# External (3rd-party) software used in rabbitsalign

 ## args